ciaraosull/project-2-Whack-A-Mole/README.md

 This game was chosen as it seems to appeal to the target audience of children aged 4-8 years old because the instructions on game play are not overly complicated, the game play time can be short to hold focus and interest and the game could be designed in a way to be bright, cheerful, funny and interactive to the target audience.

 As children aged 4-8 years are at entry level reading, this game does not require lots of reading to interact and play.
+This game includes an audio file that reads out the instruction on screen to help the user understand if they cannot read yet.
 This game is contained on one page so it is easliy accessible and allows the target audience to interact immediately without having to follow any instructions or navigate their way through different pages to access the game play.

 The main reason why this game was chosen is that there is potential for this game to be developed further to act as a fun, interactive Reading and Maths game for children aged 4-8 years, which is explained below in the Features Left to Impliment Section.